KablamoAU/KBIOSTest-2/README.md

 ###Instructions
 Please build an iPhone application that displays a native map control with the following features:
-* Uses the data set, found in the spreadsheet contained in this repo, to drop a series of pins on the map
+* Using the data set found within dataset.xls, drop a series of pins on the map using lat & lon of each POI
-* The data can be inserted into a web service, server technology of your choosing
+* The data can be uploaded and accessed via a web service, the server technology being of your choosing
 * The map should center over the pins, at an appropriate zoom level to view all the pins
 * The pins should have a popup that contains the description / title of the pin
 * The pins should have a custom animation of some description, eg. Bubbling up from the ground as opposed to dropping from the top